How to Charge a Campervan Lithium Battery

 However, if you have a large battery with a max discharge rate of 300A, it could power six 12V appliances with a maximum draw of 50A each for up to one hour.

 LiFePO4 batteries are very temperature sensitive.
 When discharged to a certain level, they can be damaged or destroyed.
 On the other side, Over-charging must be limited.
 Furthermore, the upper safety level for lithium battery technology cells is 4.2 volts.
 If this limit is exceeded, the cell becomes heated.
 This can lead to significant damage or even cell failure.

-The best way of preventing these issues is by using a battery management system (BMS), which will monitor each cell’s voltage level, temperature, and overall state at all times.
+The best way of preventing these issues is by using an internal battery management system (BMS), which will monitor each cell’s voltage level, temperature, and overall state at all times.
 The battery monitor sends information wirelessly to an app on your phone, so you know how much charge you have left in your battery, how much time you have left to charge it and the state of each cell.

 A BMS will also be able to detect when a cell has discharged beyond its safe limit (i.e., below ~20% SOC) by using voltage measurements on all cells and temperature readings from inside the modules.

 Charging Limits & Monitoring

 When it comes to charging limits, not everyone agrees.
 Most experts recommend keeping the discharge level at no less than 10% left of the total capacity.
 Some people advise against it and recommend only 20%, and it’s safer to charge to 90 percent instead of 100%.

 The reason for this is that when you reach 100 percent, the charging process will top off the battery and send a current to it that’s greater than its maximum design rate.
 This could potentially cause damage to the cells.

 It’s also important to note that while a advanced battery management system (BMS) can help protect your batteries from being overcharged, it’s not foolproof.
 There is always a chance that something could happen which will override the BMS settings and cause damage to your batteries.